bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 \page
 ### Monster Slayer
 Monster Slayers protect civilization from the horrific things that lurk on the frontier.
-Most at home in the wilderness, they are rangers in the truest sense, ranging the borders of civilization.
+Most at home in the wilderness, they are rangers in the truest sense--ranging the borders of civilization.
 Many of the things they hunt are twisted monstrosities and aberrations...but many of the worst monsters present a civilized face.

 #### Hunter's Prey